 Zoloft has been associated with an increased risk of birth defects in infants whose mothers took Zoloft during pregnancy.
 These Zoloft birth defects run the gambit of minor problems to life-threatening problems that could lead to permanent injury or death.
 As of May 5, 2014, there have been over 420 lawsuits filed.
-Many more parents are sitting on the sidelines deciding whether to bring a claim.
 By 2018, virtually all of these cases have been dismissed.

 An Overview of the Association Between Zoloft and Birth Defects